Chinese Tea Appreciation

 2.3 Chun Hou.
 Nong Hou

-Rich and flavourful body.
+Rich and flavorful body.
 Refers to high grade oolong tea.
-May mean
+May mean mellowness?

 2.4 Chun Zhen.
 Chun He

-Right balance of flavours.
+Right balance of flavors.
 Tastes like what it should taste like.

 2.5 Zhong Ye Wei